LudgerS/CSreconstruction/README.md

     imaging at low signal‐to‐noise ratio conditions."
     Magnetic resonance in medicine 84.2 (2020): 592-608.

-I also included the relevant sections of my master thesis deriving the used update equations and providing a detailed explanation.
+I also included the relevant parts of my master thesis deriving the used update equations.
+The most relevant sections are 3.1.2, 3.1.3 and A.2.

 This code was developed back in 2017/18, but as the algorithm is still effective and competetitive for its intended application, I wanted to make it accessible.